derbalkon/B360M-CoffeeLake-Hackintosh/README.md

 ### Tools

-- *`ResetSystem.efi`: I choose `Firmware` argument in config.plist to reboot into BIOS firmware settings when necessary.
+- `* ResetSystem.efi`: I choose `Firmware` argument in config.plist to reboot into BIOS firmware settings when necessary.
 Change as you wish.

 ### config.plist

-- *`DeviceProperties`: I put `layout-id`, `igfxfw` and `shikigva` arguments here.
+- `* DeviceProperties`: I put `layout-id`, `igfxfw` and `shikigva` arguments here.
 You can delete them from here and put into boot-args if you wish.
-Here I use `layout-id 92`.
+  Here I choose `layout-id 92` to fix audio.
 Even if the `Address` is not the same with our spec, I find it working well with this layout.
   I use `shikigva 80` to fix DRM, delete it if you are experiencing screen freezing issue.
+  The `igfxfw` value here is used to load Apple GuC firmware, delete it if you are experiencing display issues.
-- *`Generic`: You should generate SMBIOS info by using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to fix iServices, and make sure it is "Invalid Serial" or "Purchase Date not Validated" (i.e., no conflict with real Macs) for your own good by checking [Apple Check Coverage page](https://checkcoverage.apple.com/).
+- `* Generic`: You should generate SMBIOS info by using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to fix iServices, and make sure it is "Invalid Serial" or "Purchase Date not Validated" (i.e., no conflict with real Macs) for your own good by checking [Apple Check Coverage page](https://checkcoverage.apple.com/).

 ## Changelog